woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 03/Notes.md

 ## Converting Between `int`, `str`, and `float`

-The `str()` function takes a any number and turns it into a string.
+The `str()` function takes any number and turns it into a string.
 Example:

 ```python
 >>> str(3)